hsucherng/coding-style-guide/css.md

 ### Utility Classes

 Utility Classes are global classes that consistently provide a single, specific style.
-They function almost like inline styles, except with terse naming and better functionality.
+They function almost like inline styles, except with terse naming, lower specificity, and responsive compatibility.

-Utility Class names are inspired single-handedly from [shed.css](http://tedconf.github.io/shed-css/), which follows this naming scheme: `A:B@C`, where:
+Utility Class names are inspired single-handedly from [shed.css](http://tedconf.github.io/shed-css/), which follows this naming scheme: `LETTER(S):(VALUE)@(MEDIA)`.

-- `A` is one or more letters representing a style property name, e.g. `d` for `display`.
-- `B` is highly dependent on what `A` is, and can either be:
-    - One or more letters, this time representing the style value name, e.g. `i` for inline, `ib` for `inline-block`.
-    - One or more digits representing a certain scale of size or dimension.
-- `C` is two letters representing the media query to be used for the class, e.g. `sm`.
-This portion is optional and can be removed together with the `@` symbol if it doesn't need to have a media query.

-There are a number of concepts involved with Utility Classes, so it is best to read more about it in its [documentation](#/).
+Read more about Utility Classes [here](css-utility-classes.md).

 ### JavaScript Classes